Turku: Education

-Turku University of Applied Sciences is the second largest polytechnic in Finland after Metropolia University of Applied Sciences.
-Also Novia University of Applied Sciences and Diaconia University of Applied Sciences have campuses in the town.
+Turku University of Applied Sciences (TUAS) is the second largest polytechnic in Finland (12,000 students in 2022) after Metropolia University of Applied Sciences.
+TUAS consists of six campus buildings in Turku and one separate campus in town of Salo.
+Bachelors of Business Administration, Social Services and Health Care Nursing study at Salo IoT Campus.
+TUAS offers Bachelor and Master studies in over 70 fields of education.

+Also, Novia University of Applied Sciences and Diaconia University of Applied Sciences have campuses in the town.

 Turku is one of only two cities in Finland to have an established international school (the other city being Helsinki).
 Turku International School, located in the eastern district of Varissuo, has been operating since 2003.
 By an agreement signed between the city of Turku and the University of Turku, Turun normaalikoulu takes care of the teaching in the international school.

 Media

-The most widely read newspaper of Turku, and the area around it, is the daily regional morning newspaper Turun Sanomat, with a readership of over 70% of the population every day. Åbo Underrättelser, a Swedish language newspaper published in Turku, is the oldest newspaper in Finland, having been published since 1824.
-The free-of-charge Turkulainen newspaper is also among the most popular newspapers, together with the local edition of Metro International and the national evening tabloid Ilta-Sanomat.
+The most widely read newspaper of Turku and the area around it is the daily regional morning newspaper Turun Sanomat, which has a readership of over 70% of the population every day. Åbo Underrättelser, a Swedish-language newspaper published in Turku, is the oldest newspaper in Finland, having been published since 1824.
+The free-of-charge Turkulainen newspaper was also among the most popular newspapers, together with the local edition of Metro International and the national evening tabloid Ilta-Sanomat.
+Turkulainen was founded in 1958, but the newspaper has been on a publishing break since 2020.
 There are also a number of local newspapers such as Kulmakunta (for the eastern suburbs of Turku, including Varissuo and Lauste), and Rannikkoseutu (for the area around the neighbouring cities of Raisio and Naantali).

-The first Finnish newspaper Tidningar Utgifne Af et Sällskap i Åbo, in Swedish, was started in Turku in 1771, as well as the first Finnish-language newspaper Suomenkieliset Tieto-Sanomat which was started in 1775.
+The first Finnish newspaper, Tidningar Utgifne Af et Sällskap i Åbo, in Swedish, was begun in Turku in 1771, as well as the first Finnish-language newspaper, Suomenkieliset Tieto-Sanomat, which was begun in 1775.

-The newspaper Turun Sanomat also operates a regional television station, called Turku TV.
-The Finnish national broadcaster Yleisradio screens local news, daily from Monday to Friday, for the Southwest Finland (including the regions of Southwest Finland and Satakunta) residents.
+The newspaper Turun Sanomat also operated a regional television station, called Turku-TV, but the station stopped operating in 2012.
+The Finnish national broadcaster Yleisradio screens local news, daily from Monday to Friday, for the residents of southwestern Finland (including the regions of Southwest Finland and Satakunta).
 All Finnish national TV channels are viewable and national radio channels audible in the Turku area.
 In addition, a number of local radio stations, e.g. Auran Aallot, Radio Sata and Radio Robin Hood are operational.
-Local public service radio stations are Yle Turun Radio in Finnish language (the regional version of Yle Radio Suomi) and Yle Vega Åboland in Swedish language (the regional version of Yle Vega).
+Local public service radio stations are Yle Turun Radio broadcasting in Finnish (the regional version of Yle Radio Suomi) and Yle Vega Åboland broadcasting in Swedish (the regional version of Yle Vega).